ContributeImprove the documentation

 Start the documentation site locally on your development machine with the npm run doc:dev command, then visit http://localhost:3000 in your browser.

 This site uses hot module reloading (HMR), so as you modify the documentation, updates are displayed live in your browser.
-When you have completed all modifications, create a GitHub Pull Request from your working branch to Klive’s master branch to let me review and merge your changes.
+When you have completed all modifications, create a GitHub Pull Request from your working branch to Klive’s master branch for review and merging.

 Documentation Structure